 Please click on the questions below to reveal the answers:

-Q: Do I need a referral to be seen?
+A: No you do not need a referral to be seen.

 A: It depends on the provisions of your policy.
 As a courtesy our authorizations department will verify your benefits and obtain an authorization from your insurance if needed.
 They will inform you of any deductible or co insurance amounts that will be due.

 A: Yes you can.
 We recommend Smart Water which you can find at any grocery store or pharmacy.
 It also has electrolytes to keep you hydrated.

 A: Unfortunately Dulcolax is a laxative and may cause some abdominal cramping.

 A: We recommend drinking the solution within two hours, but if your stomach feels too full or nauseated, wait until you are able to tolerate more.
 Take your time, as long as you finish by midnight the night before your procedure.